I-1-2-7.Past-due Benefits

 The terms “past-due benefits” and “past-due benefits payable” are not interchangeable.
 See Program Operations Manual System (POMS) GN 03920.032 for a discussion of past-due benefits payable.

-Refer to POMS GN 03920.030 and subsequent sections for a detailed discussion of past-due benefits policy.
+Refer to POMS GN 03920.030 for a detailed discussion of past-due benefits policy.
 For the definition of past-due benefits in federal court cases, see POMS GN 03920.060B.

 2. Title XVI

-In a title XVI only claim, past-due benefits are the total amount of federal and federally administered state payments accumulated because of a favorable decision through the month of effectuation, including any amounts sent to a state/subdivision under an interim assistance reimbursement agreement, minus any continuing benefits, interim benefits, presumptive disability or blindness payments, and emergency advance payments.
-See POMS GN 03920.031 for an expanded discussion of title XVI past-due benefits for calculating fees.
+In a Title XVI only claim, past-due benefits are the total amount of federal and federally administered state payments accumulated because of a favorable decision through the month of effectuation, including any amounts sent to a state/subdivision under an interim assistance reimbursement agreement, minus any continuing benefits, interim benefits, presumptive disability or blindness payments, and emergency advance payments.
+See POMS GN 03920.031 for information on Title XVI past-due benefits for calculating fees and POMS GN 03920.033 for a discussion of Title XVI past-due benefits payable.

 3. Concurrent Titles II and XVI

-The past-due benefits amount in the title XVI portion of concurrent claims is the same as the amount in title XVI only claims, except for the purpose of calculating fees for representation.
-When calculating fees for representation for concurrent claims, SSA reduces the title XVI past-due benefits amount by the title II benefits received for the same period.
-This is regardless of whether the actual offset, as provided under section 1127 of the Act, reduces the title II or title XVI benefits.
-This means that the amount of past-due benefits is calculated after the benefit offset, as opposed to title II only claims, in which SSA determines past-due benefits before any applicable reduction under section 1127 of the Act.
+The past-due benefits amount in the Title XVI portion of concurrent claims is the same as the amount in Title XVI only claims, except for the purpose of calculating fees for representation.
+When calculating fees for representation for concurrent claims, SSA reduces the Title XVI past-due benefits amount by the Title II benefits received for the same period.
+This reduction occurs regardless of whether the actual offset, as provided under section 1127 of the Act, reduces the Title II or Title XVI benefits.
+This means that the amount of past-due benefits is calculated after the benefit offset, as opposed to Title II only claims, in which SSA determines past-due benefits before any applicable reduction under section 1127 of the Act.

 B. Calculating a Fee for Services